 Types of form fields

-Date field – creates a date field that allows users to pick a date from a calendar.
+Date – creates a date field that allows users to pick a date from a calendar.

-Text field – creates a free text field that allows the user to type any value.
+Text – creates a free text field that allows the user to type any value.

 Additional form fields arguments